A speakers bureau that represents the best original thinkers,

 In this engaging and eye-opening talk, Douglas traces the origins of The Mindset in science and technology through its current expression in missions to Mars, island bunkers, and the Metaverse.
 This mind-blowing work of social analysis shows us how to transcend the landscape The Mindset created—a world alive with algorithms and intelligences actively rewarding our most selfish tendencies—and rediscover community, mutual aid, and human interdependency.
 Instead of changing the people, he argues, we can change the program.

-In this inspiring talk, drawing from his new book Throwing Rocks at the Google Bus, Douglas Rushkoff will offer a new program for business in the digital landscape.
+In this inspiring talk drawn from his book Throwing Rocks at the Google Bus, Douglas Rushkoff offers a new program for business in the digital landscape.

 Digital technology was supposed to usher in a new age of endless prosperity, but so far it has been used to put industrial capitalism on steroids.
 Social networks surrender their missions to data mining, while brokerage houses abandon investing for algorithms—tactics driven by the need to stoke growth by any means necessary.
 Internet startups sell for billions, but destroy more jobs than they create, extract more cash from circulation than they put in, and disrupt entire marketplaces and neighborhoods in the process.
 We know that something’s wrong—but we’re not sure how to fix it, or even what to call it.

 Media scholar and technology author Douglas Rushkoff argues for a new economic program that utilizes the unique distributive power of the internet to break free of the winner-take-all game defining business today.
 In this keynote, Dr. Rushkoff will offer a series of practical steps for businesses, consumers, investors, and policymakers to remake the economy from the inside out—and prosper along the way.